SPECIAL

 'The Employee Hate Site': A disgruntled

-name to post company secrets or gripes.
-Registering domain variations
+post company secrets or gripes.
+Registering domain variations cannot

-cannot prevent critical sites, but it can minimize the incentive
+prevent critical sites, but it can minimize the incentive to create

-to create these sites and the reduce the damage they can cause
+these sites and the reduce the damage they can cause (a critical site

 4.

-#3, an unhappy customer reserves YourCompanySucks.com in order
+unhappy customer reserves YourCompanySucks.com in order to post

-to post complaints about your business.
-This has become a virtual
+complaints about your business.
+This has become a virtual internet

-on-line.
-For example, if John is about to buy a new pool table
+example, if John is about to buy a new pool table from

 exists and contains any negative feedback.